fefas/blog.fefas.net/index.md

 community and also to the companies which are engaged in creating innovative solutions that improve peoples' lives.

-I will write and leave on this page posts about what I learn daily that should be important to others developers.
-I hope the content may be helpful for you too.
+I will leave here content about what I learn daily that may be important to others developers.
+I hope that it may be also helpful for you.

 You can find me on
   [github]({{ site.data.me.githubUrl }}),